c-cube/ocaml-containers/README.md

   and old-time iteration based on [iter](https://github.com/c-cube/iter) is now named `of_iter`, `to_iter`, etc.

-  Here you need to change you code, possibly using search and replace.
+  Here you need to change your code, possibly using search and replace.
   Thankfully, the typechecker should guide you.

 3. `Array_slice` and `String.Sub` have been removed to simplify the